andredarcie/deveval/README.md

 ![Build Status](https://github.com/andredarcie/deveval/actions/workflows/dotnet.yml/badge.svg)

 DevEval is a robust application for system evaluation and management, designed using a clean, modular, and scalable architecture.
-This project organizes its logic into well-defined layers, making it easier to maintain, test, and extend.
+The project follows Domain-Driven Design (**DDD**), implements the Command Query Responsibility Segregation (**CQRS**) pattern, and adheres to **SOLID** principles.
+It organizes its logic into well-defined layers, making it easier to maintain, test, and extend.

 ---